Choose another writer in this calendar:

 shall be needed . . . "

-Rintala was accused of smearing the reputation of women, who were in the war.
+During the heated public debate, Rintala was accused of smearing the reputation of women, who had served their country with honor.
 Although the history of the corps did not confirm Rintala's vision, he seemed to argue that when life becomes meaningless, sex is reduced to the most primitive level.
 The novel launched the first of the great "literary wars" of the 1960s, in which the younger generation of writers, Paavo Haavikko, Veijo Meri, Hannu Salama etc., challenged established literary conventions as well as ideological and national taboos.

 Mummoni and Mannerheim contrasted the experiences of the upper and lower classes through its two protagonists, a poor peasant woman, Eeva Maria Kustaava, and Carl Gustaf Emil Mannerheim, an aristocratic, general in the Russian Imperial Army, and President of Finland from 1944 to 1946.
 Rintala's view on Mannerheim is critical; his thoughts often contradict his public image.
 During the story the central characters approach from their own point of view the true values of life.
 Eventually Mannerheim grows into a Jungian "wise old man", who admits his weaknesses and realizes that he do not have a real home in the modern world.